Decision Before Dawn

-Decision Before Dawn is a 1951 American war film directed by Anatole Litvak, starring Richard Basehart, Oskar Werner, and Hans Christian Blech.
+Decision Before Dawn is a 1951 American spy war film directed by Anatole Litvak and starring Richard Basehart, Oskar Werner and Hans Christian Blech.
 It tells the story of the U.S. Army using potentially unreliable German prisoners of war to gather intelligence as clandestine "line-crossers" in the closing days of World War II.
 The film was adapted by Peter Viertel and Jack Rollens (uncredited) from the novel Call It Treason by George L. Howe.
-The film was a critical success and was nominated for the Academy Award for Best Picture.
+Decision Before Dawn was a critical success and was nominated for the Academy Award for Best Picture.

 Plot

-By late 1944, as the Allies march toward the Rhine, it is obvious Germany will lose the war.
-American Colonel Devlin (Gary Merrill) leads a military intelligence unit that enlists German POWs to cross back over and spy on their former comrades.
-"Tiger" (Hans Christian Blech), a cynical mercenary, is one such recruit.
-There is also "Happy" (Oskar Werner), a young, idealistic medical student.
-Monique (Dominique Blanchar), a former resistance operative, trains Happy and others in espionage techniques.
-Later, Devlin learns a Wehrmacht general wants to negotiate surrender of his entire command.
-Thus, a mission is organized.
-Devlin selects Lieutenant Rennick (Richard Basehart) to lead.
-He is a man who hates turncoats on both sides of the war.
-Tiger is chosen; he knows the area well.
-Happy is given a related task of locating the 11th Panzer Corps, which might oppose the mass surrender.
-All three parachute into Germany, then split up.
+By late 1944, as the Allies march toward the Rhine, it is obvious that Germany will lose the war.
+American Colonel Devlin leads a military intelligence unit that enlists German POWs to cross into German territory and spy on their former comrades.
+The recruits include "Tiger", a cynical mercenary, and "Happy", a young, idealistic medical student.
+Monique, a former resistance operative, trains Happy and others in espionage techniques.

+Devlin learns that a Wehrmacht general wants to negotiate the surrender of his entire command, and a mission is organized.
+Devlin selects Lieutenant Rennick to lead it, who Rennick hates turncoats on both sides of the war.
+Both Tiger and Happy are chosen for the mission: Tiger knows the area well, and Happy is tasked with locating the XI Panzer Corps, which might oppose any mass surrender.
+The three men parachute into Germany and then separate.

-During his search for the 11th Panzer unit, Happy encounters Germans with differing attitudes towards the war.
-On buses and trains, in guest houses and taverns, he meets those who are still defiant, such as SS courier Scholtz (Wilfried Seyferth), and those who are now resigned to defeat, like Hilde (Hildegard Knef), a war widow turned hooker.
-Eventually, Happy locates the 11th Panzer, posing as a medic.
-He is selected to treat its commander, Oberst von Ecker (O.E.
-Hasse), at his castle headquarters.
-Afterwards, Happy narrowly escapes capture by the Gestapo.
-He makes his way to a safe house in the ruins of heavily bombed Mannheim, where Rennick and Tiger hide out.
-They have learned that the German commander they were to contact has supposedly been injured and in a hospital under SS guard; without him, the other German officers cannot and will not surrender to the Allies.
+During his search for the XI Panzer, Happy encounters Germans with differing attitudes about the war.
+On buses and trains, in guest houses and taverns, he meets those who are still defiant, such as SS courier Scholtz, and those who are now resigned to defeat, such as Hilde, a war widow turned prostitute.
+Eventually, Happy locates the XI Panzer, posing as a medic.
+He is selected to treat its ailing commander, Oberst von Ecker, at his castle headquarters.
+Happy narrowly escapes capture by the Gestapo.
+He finds a safe house in the ruins of heavily bombed Mannheim, where Rennick and Tiger hide as well.
+They have learned that the German commander whom they were to contact has been injured and hospitalized under SS guard.
+Without him, the other German officers cannot and will not surrender to the Allies.

-After their radio is knocked out, Happy, Tiger, and Rennick make their way to the banks of the Rhine, where they plan to swim across to American lines.
-At the last moment, however, Tiger loses his nerve and runs away, forcing Rennick to kill him, lest their mission be revealed.
+Happy, Tiger and Rennick reach the banks of the Rhine, where they plan to swim across to American lines.
+At the last moment, Tiger loses his nerve and flees, forcing Rennick to kill him to preserve the mission.
 As Rennick and Happy are about to swim for the opposite shore, they are spotted.
-Facing torture and execution, Happy nonetheless bravely draws the Germans' attention away from Rennick by surrendering.
-His sacrifice enables the lieutenant to make it to safety.
-Thus Rennick survives, with his previous ideas on "treason" now challenged.
+Facing torture and execution if caught, Happy draws the Germans' attention away from Rennick by surrendering.
+His sacrifice enables the lieutenant to reach safety.
+Rennick survives, with a changed attitude about some Germans.